 Market orientation, which is linked to the acceptance of the marketing idea as a corporate philosophy, is an organizational culture that puts the demands of the customer first in order to build a long-term profitable company [14].
-The implementation of market orientation can result in a competitive advantage through the creation of coordinating strategies, adaptable advantages, and an understanding of competitor actions and customer needs [13].
-In other words, market orientation operationalizes the cultural foundation and applies it to development in order to create a competitive advantage through the use of corporate environment-adapted competitive strategies.
-According to Narver and Slater (1990), market orientation is the organizational culture that produces higher customer value and, consequently, long-term profitability in the most effective and efficient way.
-Even while being focused on the market is essential for a firm's performance, prior study has given.
+The implementation of market orientation can result in a competitive advantage through the creation of coordinating strategies, and an understanding of competitor actions and customer needs [13].
+In other words an arket orientation operationalizes the cultural foundation and applies it to development in order to create a competitive and state (1990), market orientation is the organizational culture that produces higher customer value and, consequently, long-term profitability in the most effective and efficient way.
+Even while being focused on the market is essential for a firm the most effective and efficient way.
+Even while being focused on the market is essential for a firm the most effective and efficient way.
 There is a dearth of empirical research on the connection between market orientation and corporate performance, as well as the effects of multidimensional market orientation [6] [38] [9].

-Companies have the greatest using green technologies to create environmentally friendly goods in an effort to lessen the effects of their operations on the environment, but a new product may not flourish in the market without efficient communication and promotion.
+Companied ave the greatest using green technologies to create environmentally friendly goods in an effort to lessen the effects of their operations on the environment, but a new product may not flourish in the market without efficient communication and promotion.
 As a result, producers are attempting to place their favored product in the minds of their intended market so that, when making a selection, they will base it on the green factor.
 For instance, the detrimental impacts of plastic trash on the ocean have received a great deal of focus in recent times.
 The corporation overcame this obstacle by launching a significant campaign for this green innovation, which led to the market acceptance of the majority of their products.

 It is clear from the literature that green market orientation, or GMO, improves company performance.
-In assessing the impact of genetically modified organisms (GMOs) on business performance [2] examined the influence of GMOs on green competitive advantage, and [38] also examined the impact of GMOs on firm performance.
+In assessing the impact of genetically modified organisms (GMOs) on business performance [2] examined the influgs of GMOs on green competitive advantage, and [38] also examined the impact of GMOs on firm performance.
 Although a great deal of research has been done on genetically modified organisms (GMOs), relatively little attention has been paid to how businesses might use GMOs to boost their ability to innovate or the success of newly released products.
 GMOs show how a business feels about growth, communication, and fewer environmentally harmful products and services [25].